All Products

 Important

-Custom rules that use the logical operators are considered advanced rules.
+Protection rules of the custom rule module that contain the logical operators are considered advanced rules.
 The billing rules of advanced rules are different from the billing rules of basic rules.
 For more information, see Billable items.

 Query String

-The query string in the request.
-The query string is the part that follows the question mark (?) in the URL.
+The query string in a request.
+This refers to the part that follows the question mark (?) in a URL.

 • Equals, Does Not Equal, Equals One of Multiple Values, and Does Not Equal Any Value